 Apprentices should check their emails and texts often for updates from their Directors:

 Educational Director for IETC: Jeff Hooper – email@example.com

 From the BCD:

 There are no proctor sites available so license testing is currently not available.
 These sites may open end of April or beginning of June.
-BDC will have more information on this on April 2nd.
+We will get you updates as soon as we know.